 Down one logging road, we saw this tree, pushed over by the wind, we presume.
 There was a large rock underneath it, so it may well have been unstable due to growing over a rock, and therefore the roots had not enough depth to truly anchor the tree.
 At any rate, Catriona and Phiri went to have a closer look.

-And then Catriona crawled back out, dusted off her hands, and proclaimed it a very interesting item.
 When we returned home, Nigel reminded us that bears often make their homes under such overturned trees.
 As Catriona said, "It's a good thing that it wasn't home, then, because I was right underneath."
 Indeed it is.

 Another frequent sight along the road was this type of landscape - a small brook running near the road edge, or underneath the road.
 Often deciduous trees lined the bank of the brook, and a clearing could be seen in the background.